Goziechukwu/Java-Python-Diff-Quiz/README.md

 <img src="./assets/images/validation-testing-screenshot-2.png" alt="Second Validation Testing">

-The JavaScript code has been tested for validation in the ESLint
+The JavaScript code has been tested for validation in the JSLint

 ## Accessibility Requirements